mkiang/disproportionate_prescribing/apps/README.md

 ## Introduction

-This is a list of companion applications for our paper, [*Opioid prescribing among United States medical providers, 2003-17: retrospective, observational study*](https://www.doi.org/10.1136/bmj.l6968).
+This is a list of companion applications for our paper, [*Opioid prescribing among medical providers in the United States, 2003-17: retrospective, observational study*](https://www.doi.org/10.1136/bmj.l6968).
 The full citation for this paper is:

 > Kiang MV, Humphreys K, Cullen MR, and Basu S. Opioid prescribing among
-> United States medical providers, 2003-17: retrospective, observational
+> medical providers in the United States, 2003-17: retrospective,
-> study.
-BMJ 2020. doi:
+> observational study.
+BMJ 2020;368:l6968. doi:
 > [10.1136/bmj.l6968](https://www.doi.org/10.1136/bmj.l6968)

 For interested readers, we have created several interactive results